stefanholek/kmd/README.txt

     Completes names of users known to the system.

 HostnameCompletion
-    Completes names of hosts configured in the system's ``/etc/hosts`` file.
+    Completes names of hosts in the system's ``/etc/hosts`` file.

 EnvironmentCompletion